geekxingyun/check-port-app/README.md

 java -jar spring-boot-with-check-port-sample-0.0.1-SNAPSHOT --server.port=8080
 ```

-if you want to check other port ,you just need update the --server.port=8089 is okay.
+if you want to check other port such as 8089 port,you just need update the --server.port=8089 is okay.